House Lifting/House Raising

 Don’t move out.
 Move up!

-For over 50 years, Nickel Bros has been Washington State and BC’s largest and most trusted house lifting company.
+For over 50 years, Nickel Bros has been the Pacific Northwest’s largest and most trusted house lifting company serving Western Canada, Washington St. and beyond.
 We’ve built our business on the core values of Safety, Precision, and Integrity—since 1956.
 Our customers enjoy peace of mind—knowing that their project will benefit from our experience, safety record, permitting proficiency, and logistics expertise.